Canada Permanent Residency for Students

 It is possible to apply for both temporary (work and study) and permanent residence in Canada – this is called dual intent.
 Dual intent allows students to apply for permanent residence, while at the same time securing their temporary study permit.
 For students, this makes Canada an even more attractive place to study.

-Foreign students who have studied in Quebec and completed a CEGEP, Vocational, Bachelor's or Master's/PhD level degree and who have intermediate proficiency in French qualify under this program, without any work experience!
+Foreign students who have studied in Quebec and completed a CEGEP, Vocational, Bachelor's or Master's/PhD level degree and who have intermediate proficiency in French can qualify under this program, without any work experience!

 Provinces such as British Columbia, Alberta, Manitoba, Saskatchewan, Ontario, Newfoundland, Prince Edward Island and Nova Scotia all have programs for foreign students who have graduated from a Canadian post-secondary program.
 Some of these programs will require a job offer or work experience in the province where the degree was obtained, while some do not.
 The advantage of these programs is that applicants may receive their Canada permanent residency faster than under other programs.